-1. Tri suit or swimming costume
+1. Tri-suit or swimming costume

 Some suits have thicker panels on areas like the core and legs, which are designed to lift up the legs and help save energy during a triathlon.
 Meanwhile, thinner material around the shoulders and arms allow for full range of movement during your arm stroke.

-- For a mid-range option, we like the Sailfish Ignite from Wiggle (we recommend you size down as this runs large), for £270
+For a mid-range option, we like the Sailfish Ignite from Wiggle (we recommend you size down as this runs large), for £270.

-3. Cold water gloves, socks and neoprene hat
+3. Gloves, socks and neoprene hat

-We like this dhb Hydron Swim Cap 2.0 for good head coverage, which you can get from Wiggle from £25.00
+We like this dhb Hydron Swim Cap 2.0 for good head coverage, which you can get from Wiggle from £25.

 It’s also important that they have the capacity to be tightened and adjusted according to your head size.
 Along with a stabilising nose bridge and reliable suction on the gaskets, this should prevent water leaking in mid-swim.

-UV tinted lenses, polarised lenses, or photochromatic lenses will protect your corneas and help aid your sighting abilities.
+UV-tinted lenses, polarised lenses, or photochromatic lenses will protect your corneas and help aid your sighting abilities.
 A curved lens will widen your field of vision, so look out for this common feature in open water-specific goggles.

 5. Multisport watch

 There are a lot of options on the market, but a good multisport watch will provide GPS, heart rate and even swim stroke analysis data.
 Though some are happy to swim without tracking distance, we recommend you get yourself a watch to aid your training and keep you moving towards your goals.

-- Try out the Wahoo Elemnt Rival with touchless transition tracking from Wiggle for £349.99
+Try out the Wahoo Elemnt Rival with touchless transition tracking from Wiggle for £299.99.

 6. Tow float